 The last of the four oils I have is Amber.
 The note list is blood orange, labdanum, amber, and musk.
 I mostly smell a chocolate-orange-amber that is by no means unpleasing, but I wish Amber was more refined.
 It doesn’t have the same level of nuance as the others.

-Disclaimer: Product provided by Sage.
-Opinions are my own.
-Reviews are never paid or compensated.
-Read my Media & Disclosure page for details.
+Product provided by Sage.
+Reviews are never compensated, and posts are never sponsored.
+See my Media & Disclosure policy for details.